 Athletes who compete take part in strict training.
-They do this in order to get the prize.
 Strict training and hard work are just that-hard.
 They're disciplines you have to make yourself do.
 Unless you stay focused on the why behind the what, you might quit.

-We have an Olympic gold medalist who attends the church where I pastor.
-I've known her since she was a kid.
+There is an Olympic gold medalist who attends Dr. Evans's church.
+He's known her since she was a kid.
 The hours, days, weeks, and months she put into preparing for the Olympics were possible only because she kept her eye on the prize.
 Every decision she made in the years leading up to her gold medal was influenced by that one pursuit.
-We, as kingdom men, ought to pursue God's eternal prize with no less effort.
+We ought to pursue God's eternal prize with no less effort.

-Kingdom men train daily in godliness.
-They invest in the eternal.
-They seek to spend time with the Lord in prayer and Bible study, they serve others, and give sacrificially of themselves to the cause of the kingdom.
+Young kingdom men must train daily in godliness, invest in the eternal, seek to spend time with the Lord in prayer and Bible study, serve others, and give sacrificially of themselves to the cause of the kingdom.

-3. Remove Distractions
+3. REMOVE DISTRACTIONS